CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 THE VESSEL AT HUDSON YARDS:

 My husband and I decided to go see this on our last night in NYC and I'm so glad we did.
 The Vessel is supercool to see at night, all the trees are covered in white lights.
 Head inside Hudson Yards shopping center to see the hot air balloons and hanging lights too.
+If you’re visiting The Edge rooftop, this is where you’ll go.

 HOLIDAY MARKETS

 • Winter Village at Bryant Park: This is a magical Christmas Market with tons of shops and food kiosks surrounding a huge ice rink.
 Skating is free here but you have to pay for the skates.
 We did find this to be very crowded and lines to get food and hot cocoa were pretty long.
-But, it is truly beautiful when the sun goes down.
+But it is truly beautiful when the sun goes down.
 Find out more here.

 • Union Square Holiday Market: This one was smaller than the one at Bryant Park, but easily manageable and not quite as crowded.
 Click here for details.